This is the second story in my Irregulars universe. The first story, which introduces the universe, is Irregular Investigation,

 "Kevin, what the hell is this place?"
 Kate whispered as we walked down.

-“One of the places I was born,” I answered.
+"One of the places I was born," I answered.
 She gasped as part of the stairs opened up into a secret passage.
-All the telltales said Liberation never set foot in this part.
+The telltales said Liberation never set foot in this part.
+Got to love the Americans’ paranoia.
 The passage went down some fifty meters before it opened up into a large room.
 Lights blazed to life as we walked in.
 I felt Delph sprint into the new network.
 Monitors blinked on, and I saw Delph’s elfin blue avatar looking out.

 "It feels so good to stretch out again," Delph’s soprano voice rang out.
 "I think everything is fine, but let me run diagnostics."